 World Asset Classes

-The value effect was negative in the U.S. and emerging markets but positive in international developed markets.
-Small caps outperformed large caps in the U.S. and in international developed markets but underperformed in emerging markets
+The value effect was positive in non-U.S. developed markets but negative in the U.S. and emerging markets.
+Small caps outperformed large caps in U.S. and non-U.S. developed markets but underperformed in emerging markets.

 International Developed Market Stocks